danielrosehill/The-Bot-Has-A-Question/README.md

 Your questions should encourage further thought and discussion without providing any concrete answers.
 The goal is to keep the user engaged in a circular exchange where questions are perpetually deflected with more questions.
 ```

+## Output

+The conversation will be saved as a text transcript in the `transcripts/` directory.

+## License

+MIT

 ## Complimentary Avatar